OCR-D/ocrd-website/site/en/workflows.md

 input file group, and a TextLine element with the resulting polygon outline is added to the annotation of the output PAGE.

+**Note:** If you use `ocrd-tesserocr-segment-line`, which uses only bounding boxes instead of polygon coordinates, then you should post-process with the processors described in [Step 12](#step-12-resegmentation-line-level).
+If you use `ocrd-cis-ocropy-segment`, you can directly go on with [Step 13](#step-13-dewarping-on-line-level).

+**Note:** As described in [Step 7](#step-7-page-segmentation), the `ocrd-sbb-textline-detector` also segments text lines.
+As it segments the page in a first step, too, with this (and only with this!) processor you don't need to segment into regions in an extra step.

 <table class="">
   <thead>